KairyYang/InventorAddIns/README.md

 closes coments on the post (nice).
 A C# example of how to fix the problem would have been helpful.

 I commented out the old lines, so you should be able to compare.
-There is an additional C# class that makes this works that is adapted from the VB example.
+There is an additional C# class that makes this work that is adapted from the VB example.
 I think it should not be a requirement of someone developing using Inventor's API to write 90 lines of code to have icons on buttons.
 In future versions it would be nice if some of the boiler plate work required to make an add-in could be abstracted more.